wp-plugins/email-before-download/readme.txt

 == Frequently Asked Questions ==

+= Can I export a list of download requests people have made? =

+Yes.
+We store a log of the downloads and you can export a CSV file of this from the Email Before Download settings page in your admin screens.

 = What if I don't use the Contact Form 7 and/or Download Monintor Plugins? =